matthansen0/azure-fhir-automation/README.md

 ### Cleanup:

-To cleanup the entire environment from Challenge01, you can run lines 6-18 in the script, then execute ```$deleteEverything```, and copy/past the output 1-line command and it will delete both resource groups, all of the resources, along with the user and the app registrations in AAD.
+To cleanup the entire environment from Challenge01, you can run lines 6-18 in the script, then execute ```$generateDeleteEverything```, and copy/past the output 1-line command and it will delete both resource groups, all of the resources, along with the user and the app registrations in AAD.
 This will take 15-20 minutes.